 New York —

-On July 1, the New York State Public High School Athletic Association COVID-19 task force released a series of potential proposals
+The New York State Public High School Athletic Association announced

 North Carolina —